Jill Duggar And Derick Dillard Return To El Salvador, Ask Fans For Donations

 Jill Duggar and Derick Dillard returned to El Salvador last week to work in the mission field.
-The couple came back home last fall to help with Jinger and Jeremy Vuolo’s wedding and to spend time with their families as they had been away for several months.
+The couple came back home last fall to help with Jinger and Jermey Vuolo’s wedding and to spend time with their families as they had been away for several months.
 Jill and Derick stayed through the holidays, announcing they were expecting another baby back in December.
-It has since been announced that they are having another little boy who will be joining big brother, Israel, sometime in July.
+It has since been announced that they are having another little boy who will be joining big brother, Israel sometime in July.

 Being back in El Salvador has caused Jill Duggar and Derick Dillard to face some harsh criticism.
 Not only are they taking a chance with their unborn child, but they are spending some of the most critical months of Jill’s pregnancy in a third world country with less-than-stellar healthcare.
 According to the Hollywood Gossip, Jill Duggar and Derick Dillard are asking fans to donate money for their mission trip.
 This has raised a lot of red flags with both critics and fans.
-Nothing the Duggars do goes without commentary, but this time, it is worse than many expected.
+Nothing the Duggars do goes without commentary but this time, it is worse than many expected.

 Thanks @jillmdillard for the delicious homemade pizza for lunch! #bestwifeever #ilovemywife #pizza